FlameGame¶

 The render method takes the canvas for drawing the current state of the game.

-The update method receives the delta time in microseconds since the last update and allows you to move to the next state.
+The update method receives the delta time in seconds since the last update and allows you to move to the next state.

 Resizing¶